TusharAnand17/AgentDeveloper_Badge/User_Stories/1_Flight_Search.md

 • Results: List of available departure flights with airline, flight number, cities, dates/times, duration, price (USD).
 Sorted by departure time.
 If none → 'No flights available for selected criteria.'

+US1.2 – Search for a Round-Trip Flight
+As a traveler, I want to search for a round-trip flight by selecting departure city, destination city, departure date, return date, number of passengers, and travel class so that I can view both departure and return flights.
+Acceptance Criteria:
+• From & To: Same rules as US1.1 (mandatory, not same, errors).
+• Departure Date: Same rules as US1.1 (mandatory, not in past).
+• Return Date: Visible if 'One Way' unchecked.
+Calendar/manual entry in dd-mm-yyyy.
+Mandatory.
+Error if blank → 'Please select a return date.'
+If ≤ departure date → 'Return date must be after departure date.'
+• Passengers & Travel Class: Same as US1.1.
+• Search Button: Disabled until mandatory fields valid.
+On click, validate inputs (including return date).
+Errors shown under invalid fields.
+If valid → load results.
+• Results: Show Departure Flights + Return Flights separately.
+Each includes airline, flight number, times, duration, price.
+Sorted by departure time.
+If none in a section → 'No flights available for selected criteria.'

+US1.3 – Navigate Back to Home Page
+As a traveler, I want to click the 'Back to Home Page' button so that I can return to the main landing page of the site.
+Acceptance Criteria:
+• Button 'Back to Home Page' appears under search form.
+• On click → redirect to homepage.
+• Homepage loads without errors.
+• Previously entered form data cleared.